Tom Felton

 Tom Felton as a kid with his parents

-When Tom turned eight, his mother's friend suggested that he should try acting in movies.
-Thanks to her recommendation, the boy got the role of Peagreen Clock in the family comedy "The Borrowers", which had four hundred other children vying for the part.
+When Tom turned eight, his mother's friend suggested he try acting in movies.
+Thanks to her recommendation, he landed the role of Peagreen Clock in the family comedy "The Borrowers", beating out four hundred other kids for the part.
 Tom's talent was noticed, and he was invited to other projects.

 Tom Felton in The Borrowers